The Power of Pricing: How to Create a Pricing Strategy that Drives Profits (+Examples)

 Parakeeto for example, a company that helps agencies become more profitable, requires that you fill out an application form and jumping on a call before pricing is disclosed.

-For businesses that offer more custom services, this type of strategy can work well because it allows you to get a better understanding of the customer’s needs before putting together a proposal.
+This type of strategy can work well for businesses that offer more custom services because it allows you to better understand the customer’s needs before putting together a proposal.

 8. Value-Based Pricing Strategies